stacksift/SDK/README.md

 I realize this is a huge pain.
 If you feel so motivated, please file feedback with Apple to ask them to make AppKit behave like UIKit in this respect.

-I would also stronly recommend setting the `NSApplicationCrashOnExceptions` defaults key to true.
+I would also strongly recommend setting the `NSApplicationCrashOnExceptions` defaults key to true.
 The default setting will allow your application to continue executing post-exception, virtually guaranteeing state corruption and incorrect behavior.

 ## Suggestions or Feedback